 Your nanny may feel like a member of your family, but technically, they’re a household employee who, at some point, deserves a raise.
 But what’s the protocol around these pay increases?
-Do nannies get a raise every year?
+Is a nanny raise in order every year?
 And if so, how much?

 “Like in most workplaces, at the end of each year of service, it is customary for nannies to have an annual review and contract renegotiation,” explains Michelle LaRowe, lead educator at Global Nanny Training.
 “In addition to a cost of living increase, a performance-based merit increase should also be considered.
 While the cost of living increase can vary year to year, a good rule of thumb is a 2-4% cost of living increase, plus a merit raise of 3-7%, leaving most nannies with a 5-10% annual increase.”